OpenEnroth/OpenEnroth/HACKING.md

 $ cmake --build build
 ```

-To compile x86 build on x86_64 platform you can pass `-m32` via compiler flags to cmake.
+To cross-compile for 32-bit x86, you can pass `-m32` via compiler flags to cmake.
+In the snipped above that would mean running `export CFLAGS="-m32" CXXFLAGS="-m32"` first.
-For example instead of just `cmake ..` above execute `CFLAGS="-m32" CXXFLAGS="-m32" cmake ..`

 You can also select platform dependent [generator](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html) for your favorite IDE.